 - Lost inheritance the victim would have saved over their lifetime if they didn’t die from their injuries

-In Texas, there’s a two-year statute of limitations if you want to pursue a wrongful death lawsuit.
-That means you only have two years from the date your loved one passed away to hold the liable party responsible for their actions and recover compensation from them.
+Texas has a two-year statute of limitations if you want to pursue a wrongful death lawsuit.
+That means you only have two years from when your loved one died to hold the liable party responsible.

 We’ve provided answers to some of the most commonly asked questions we receive about truck accidents, but a truck accident attorney can tell you everything you need to know about your own truck accident case.